 Fimatix is a leading Agile and Software Delivery consultancy working on government technology programmes and products.
-Our client-base and team is growing, and we are looking for experienced user researchers to join us, to:
+Our client-base and team is growing, and we are looking for experienced content designers to join us, to:

 - build our user-centred design profession